orkestral/venom/README.md

     console.error('Error when sending: ', erro); //return object error });

-//Generates sticker from the provided animated gif image and sends it (Send image as animated sticker)
+// Generates sticker from the provided animated gif image and sends it (Send image as animated sticker)
-//image path imageBase64 A valid gif image is required.
+// image path imageBase64 A valid gif image is required.
 You can also send via http/https (http://www.website.com/img.gif) await client .sendImageAsStickerGif('000000000000@c.us', './image.gif') .then((result) => {